Brightline Expanding To Orlando In Summer 2023, Tickets Now On Sale

 Bottom line

-Brightline is launching service to Orlando as of the summer of 2023, with tickets now on sale for journeys as of September 1 (though the service should launch before then).
-We can expect 16 daily roundtrip journeys between Miami and Orlando, with the Orlando station being at the airport.
-Pricing will start at $79 one-way, though a family of four will be able to purchase a bundle that lowers the cost to under $50 per person.
+Brightline has launched its much anticipated service to Orlando.
+Brightline is operating 16 daily roundtrip journeys between Miami and Orlando.
+Pricing starts at $79 one-way, and a family of four can purchase a bundle that lowers the cost to under $50 per person.

 This is a really cool new way to get between South Florida and Orlando, assuming you don’t feel like you need a car.
 I look forward to giving this service a try.